Skip to main content

 time.sleep(1)

-Users have two options for loading the DUELink MicroPython library into Thonny.
-They can either Download the duelink-stdlib-mp file found at pypi.org to their computer, and Install from local file found under Tools/Manage packages.
+We now need to load the DUELink libraries, either download the duelink-stdlib-mp file found at pypi.org to your computer and Install from local file found under Tools/Manage packages.

 DUELink library from local file